 Vegetation clearance should be undertaken outside the breeding season (1 September to 28).
-Where vegetation clearance activities cannot be avoided during the breeding season, a check for breeding birds would be undertaken no more than 24 hours before vegetation clearance.
+Where vegetation clearance activities cannot be avoided during the breeding season, a check for breeding birds would be undertaken by a suitably qualified ecologist no more than 24 hours before vegetation clearance.
 If breeding birds are discovered, then works within a 10m buffer of the active nest would be postponed until the chicks have fledged and the nest is inactive.
 Nests with large chicks should not be approached as it may cause chicks to fledge prematurely.